iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/loading-projects.md

 To load a project click on **File -> Open** and select a file.

 ![](../../../.gitbook/assets/open_file_menu.jpg)
-As soon as you found the file, simply double click or it or select it and click **Open**.

 {% hint style="info" %}
 Project files can easily be identified by their **.plan** extension.
 You can move them to other folders or share them with colleagues or customers, but you should not remove or change their extension.